google/coding-with-chrome/doc/DEBUG.md

 Just overwrite your function in the `dist/chrome_os/js/debug.js` file and reload the application to see your change in action.

-In some cases it could be that you need to insert the hole object definition here and not only parts of it.
+In some cases, it could be that you need to insert the whole object definition here and not only parts of it.

 Original definition: